bookdash/bookdash-books/a-fish-and-a-gift/en/index.md

 ![Papa stands on the beach with the turtles.](images/6.jpg)

-Some days Yusuf ’s father brings a story.
+Some days Yusuf’s father brings a story.
 Like the time they found sea turtles on the sand, hundreds washed up in a storm.

 “Whaaat?
 Whaaat?
 Whaaat?” cried the gulls.
 “What will you do to help the turtles?”